Melbourne Arts Precinct plant trials

 PLANNING FOR THE FUTURE

-Over 1000 plants are being evaluated in the trials including more than 125 species.
-Imaging technologies, such as drone imagery and 3D point clouds, are tracking plant development, while sensors monitor site data like rainfall temperature, solar radiation, and soil moisture.
+The trials are evaluating more than 1,000 plants across 125 species.
+Advanced imaging technologies, including drone imagery and 3D point-cloud modelling, are being used to track plant development, while on-site sensors monitor environmental conditions such as rainfall, temperature, solar radiation and soil moisture.

 PLANTING TRIALS: THE FIRST OF THEIR KIND